xmos/lib_xud/examples/AN00129_hid_class/README.rst

 Required tools and libraries ............................

-* xTIMEcomposer Tools - Version 14.0.0
+* xTIMEcomposer Tools - Version >= 15.0.0
-* XMOS USB library - Version 3.1.0
+* XMOS USB library - Version >= 2.0.0

 Required hardware
 .................

-This application note is designed to run on an XMOS xCORE-USB series device.
+This application note is designed to run on an XMOS xCORE-200 or xCORE.AI series devices.

-The example code provided with the application has been implemented and tested on the xCORE-USB sliceKIT (XK-SK-U16-ST) but there is no dependancy on this board and it can be modified to run on any development board which uses an xCORE-USB series device.
+The example code provided with the application has been implemented and tested on the xCORE EXPLORER board(s) but there is no dependancy on this board and it can be modified to run on any development board which uses an xCORE-200 or xCORE.AI series device with USB functionality.

 Prerequisites
 .............